-- Dehydrate zucchini and root veggie chips for kids to snack on.
-Dehydrate lots of kale chips for the winter months.
+- Freeze zucchini and dehydrate lots of kale chips for the winter months.

 - Make jam and other fruit preserves.

-- Pick & freeze snap/string beans on a constant basis (every couple of days, the more you pick, the more you get!).
+- Freeze and pick beans on a constant basis (every couple of days, the more you pick, the more you get!).

-- Harvest & dry Calendula flowers for Calendula cream.
+- Harvest and then dry calendula flowers for calendula oil.

-- Pull up pea vines if you didn’t do it in June and replace with a quick-growing fall crop like lettuce or turnips.
+- Pull up pea vines if you didn’t do it in June.
+Plant quick-growing fall vegetables like lettuce or turnips.